 The Department of Mechanical Engineering coordinates the MSc Program Mechanical Engineering and the interdepartmental MSc Programs Automotive Technology, Systems and Control, and Sustainable Energy Technology.

 The Master Allocation Procedure, including its regulations, applies to all students enrolled in one of the MSc Programs offered by the Department of Mechanical Engineering.
-Therefore, this allocation procedure directly affects SET students who would like to perform their thesis work in one of the sections in the Department of Mechanical Engineering.
-This procedure can also affect SET students choosing a section in one of of the partner departments.
+This allocation procedure directly affects S&C students who would like to perform their thesis work in one of the sections in the Department of Mechanical Engineering and Electrical Engineering.